Recommendations for preparing doctoral theses

 We recommend you to consult the following web pages:

 At this stage, the body of the thesis must be organized and drafted.

-- You can find writing manuals in the UAB catalog for the topics Art d’escriure, Escrits tècnics-redacció i Tesis i dissertacions acadèmiques -- Redacció
+- You can find writing manuals in the UAB catalog for the topics Art d’escriure, Escrits tècnics-redacció and Tesis i dissertacions acadèmiques -- Redacció.

 For everything related to intellectual property rights and open access we recommend: